Flash-X/Milhoja/tools/milhoja_pypkg/docs/source/developers_guide.rst

 Code Generation
 ---------------

-This document is a living document detailing the code generation systems that come bundled with the Milhoja pypackage.
+This section is a living document detailing the code generation systems that come bundled with the Milhoja pypackage.

 There are two major types of codes that the Milhoja pypackage can generate for the